maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 ### File Structure

-To create a second Susy-based responsive web design specifically for small devices we are literally going to take all of the techniques we learned in the previous section, and repeat them for mobile.
-First let's understand where everything will belong by revisiting the lay of the land, i.e. our file organization:
+To create a second Susy-based responsive web design specifically for small devices we are literally going to take all of the techniques we learned in [Chapter 7][], and repeat them for mobile.
+First let's understand where everything will belong by reviewing our current file structure:

 ![][file-structure]

-What you see is our project as it is organized up until now.
-To understand how this relates with a hybrid approach allow me to draw a couple arrows and explain:
+With a few arrows let me explain:

 ![][file-structure-w-lines]

 **(1)** There are two main stylesheets:

-- **mobile.scss** which organizes and pulls together all the partials under the mobile folder.
+- **mobile.scss** which organizes and pulls together all the partials under the *mobile* folder.
-- **application.scss** which organizes and pulls together all the partials under the desktop folder.
+- **application.scss** which organizes and pulls together all the partials under the *desktop* folder.

-**mobile.scss** is called through the mobile version of **application.html.haml** (mobile/layouts/application.html.haml) – served only when Mobvious detects that the device is a mobile device.
+**mobile.scss** is called through the mobile version of **application.html.haml** (*mobile/layouts/application.html.haml*) and served only when Mobvious detects that the device is a mobile device.

 **application.scss** is served in all other cases.

 **(2)** Partials common to both **mobile.scss** and **application.scss**.

-**(3)** All mobile related views are organized under the "mobile" folder.
+**(3)** All mobile related views are organized under the *mobile* folder.
 Desktop views are organized under the default Rails file structure.

-**(4)** When Mobvious detects that a request is coming from a mobile device, Rails will serve mobile views from the mobile folder.
-When those views are not available in the mobile folder, through template inheritance, Rails will look for the view with the same name in its regular default location.
-For example, the _logo.html.haml partial is common to both website versions, so there is no reason repeat it.
+**(4)** When Mobvious detects that a request is coming from a mobile device, Rails will serve mobile views from the *mobile* folder.
+When those views are not available in the *mobile* folder, through template inheritance, Rails will look for the view with the same name in the regular default location.
+For example, the *_logo.html.haml* partial is common to both website versions, so there is no reason repeat it.

 ### Susy-based Mobile RWD